-I also work on Santiago Laxopa Zapotec, an Oto-Manguean language primarily spoken in Oaxaca, Mexico.
+My fieldwork is with speakers of Santiago Laxopa Zapotec, an Oto-Manguean language primarily spoken in Oaxaca, Mexico.
 Currently, my colleagues and I are investigating the effects of animacy on relative clause processing in the language.
-I am also an organizer of Nido de Lenguas , which gives non-linguists the opportunity to learn about the indigenous languages of Oaxaca through monthly Zapotec language classes, weekend workshops, and pop-ups at local cultural festivals.
+I am an organizer of Nido de Lenguas, a partnership between UCSC linguists and Santa Cruz-area nonprofit Senderos.
+Nido de Lenguas gives non-linguists the opportunity to learn about the indigenous languages of Oaxaca through twice-monthly Zapotec language classes, weekend workshops, and pop-ups at local cultural festivals.

 email: kmsasaki (at) ucsc (dot) edu